thepacketgeek/rust-tcpstream-demo/protocol/README.md

 assert_eq!(message, roundtripped_message);
 ```

 In order to serialize `Request` we need to decide what it looks like on the wire (as a `[u8]`).
-Since `Request` has two "types" (Echo and Jumble), we'll need to encode that type to help the deserialization know what it's looking for.
-Here's an approach for the `Request` byte layout:
+Since `Request` has two "types" (Echo and Jumble), we'll need to encode that type info to instruct the deserialization code correctly.
+Here is an approach for the `Request` byte layout:

 ```
 |    u8    |     u16     |     [u8]      | ... u16    |   ... [u8]       |